exercism/c/concepts/pointers/about.md

 It may not be obvious, but the array of strings is declared and initialized as a pointer to an array of `char` arrays.
 When the array of `char` arrays is passed into `print_strings()`, the signature describes it as a pointer to pointer(s) to `char`.

-So how do we know that `char **` is really a pointer to an array of pointers to char arrays, and not a pointer to a pointer of a single char?
+So how do we know that `char **` is really a pointer to an array of pointers to `char` arrays, and not a pointer to a pointer of a single `char`?
 We don't.
 This is one of the may things that can make using pointers confusing.
 The following may compile